ASIA NEWS NETWORK

 Mr. Meidyatama Suryodinigrat, Chief Editor, The Jakarta Post, Indonesia

 Mr. Yu Kun-ha, Editor-in-Chief, The Korea Herald, Republic of Korea

 Mr. John Nery, Editor, Philippine Daily Inquirer, Philippines

-Mr. Pook Ah Lek, Executive Editor-in-Chief, Sin Chew Daily, Malaysia
+Mr. Pook Ah Lek, Editor-in-Chief, Sin Chew Daily, Malaysia

 Mr. Daniel Huang, Deputy Director, The China Post, Taiwan